-Recent publications classify Waldenström macroglobulinaemia as a lymphoplasmacytic lymphoma with any level of an IgM paraprotein 10.
-Therefore the two entities are not synonymous.
+Recent publications classify Waldenström macroglobulinemia as a subtype of lymphoplasmacytic lymphoma with any level of an IgM paraprotein; these two conditions are not synonymous 10.

 It is a rare condition, accounting for only 1% of all lymphoproliferative disorders.
 The incidence is 1,500 cases per annum in the United States.
 The median age of onset is 60-65 years.
 A minority of cases occur in late adolescence.

-Most patients are asymptomatic at time of diagnosis, which is often incidentally made during blood tests for an unrelated condition.
+Most patients are asymptomatic at the time of diagnosis, which is often incidentally made during blood tests for an unrelated condition.
 If symptoms occur, the most common ones are fatigue (2/3 of cases) and polyneuropathy (1/4 of cases).
-Otherwise, presentation includes the triad of non-specific B-symptoms: fever, night sweats and unintentional weight loss.
+Otherwise, the presentation includes the triad of non-specific B-symptoms: fever, night sweats, and unintentional weight loss.
 Another feature is hyperviscosity syndrome.

-The pathogenesis is poorly understood, but may resemble that of chronic lymphocytic leukaemia.
-A clonal proliferation of functionally impaired B-cells occurs, as well as infiltration of various tissues (predominantly bone marrow, spleen and lymph nodes).
-There is overproduction of IgM, leading to hyperviscosity syndrome and resultant impaired microcirculation.
+The pathogenesis is poorly understood but may resemble that of chronic lymphocytic leukemia.
+Clonal proliferation of functionally impaired B-cells occurs, as well as infiltration of various tissues (predominantly bone marrow, spleen, and lymph nodes).
+There is an overproduction of IgM, leading to hyperviscosity syndrome and resultant impaired microcirculation.

 Treatment and prognosis

-The International Prognostic Scoring System for Waldenström's macroglobulinaemia is a predictive model for characterisation of long-term outcome.
+The International Prognostic Scoring System for Waldenström macroglobulinemia is a predictive model for characterization of long-term outcome.
 Factors predicting survival are: